stucco/docs/docs/arch-v1.md

 ## Configuration Service

-*Work in progress*

 ### Description

 The configuration service hosts configuration information for all services.
 It is implemented in [etcd](http://coreos.com/using-coreos/etcd/).

 ### Configuration

 The `etcd` configuration is [described here](https://github.com/coreos/etcd/blob/master/Documentation/configuration.md#configuration-file).
-The default stucco configuration is loaded into `etcd` when instantiated.
+The default stucco configuration is loaded into `etcd` when instantiated by the [config-loader](https://github.com/stucco/config-loader).
+The default stucco configuration, [`stucco.yml`](https://github.com/stucco/config/blob/master/stucco.yml) is in the [config repo](https://github.com/stucco/config); edit that file to have the configuration changes loaded.
+The nested configuration in the `stucco.yml` gets translated to the url path, so,

+    stucco
+      document-service
+        port

+Would be accessible using the following URL: `http://127.0.0.1:4001/v2/keys/stucco/document-service/port`.

 ### Usage